shmeeli/Melee-Ghost-Streamer/README.md

 For the video backgrounds, you can either replace them with other `.webm` files or just cover them with an image overlay.

 And if you're brave enough to dive into the code, I tried my best to document everything inside the code so you have an easier time, so go grab those `html` and `js` files!

-#### Where is the VS screen that the original tool had?

-I changed the coordinates of the characters in the JSON files for the thumbnail feature.
-Because of this I ruined the VS screen, and I personally didn't care about.

 ---